hsc-latte/hs32core-rtl/docs/isa.rst

 ===     ========================    ===========================================

 **Flags and exceptions**
-    Will not affect ALU flags.
+    ALU flags are not modified.
 May throw an #AC exception if alignment checking is enabled and the address is not aligned to a 4-byte boundary.

 STR